PayString/paystring-documentation/docs/aws-lambda-deploy.md

 ---
 id: aws-lambda-deploy
-title: Deploy a PayID Server on AWS Lambda
+title: Deploy on AWS Lambda
-sidebar_label: Deploy a PayID Server on AWS Lambda
+sidebar_label: Deploy on AWS Lambda
 ---

 You can deploy a PayID server on AWS Lambda, a setup that allows you to run code without having to deploy or manage a server.